 Phase 4: Training

-ISLG will provide training and oversight to CJII-funded projects and serve as their liaison to DANY.
-We will assess the research and data capacity of funded projects and provide training in data collection, analysis, and management where necessary.
-We will also ensure that funded projects adhere to uniform data collection procedures in order to facilitate evaluation and performance measurement.
-We will offer support and guidance throughout the life of projects, making our research staff available to respond to questions, help solve problems as they arise, and ensure that projects are progressing as planned.
+ISLG provides training and oversight to CJII-funded projects and serves as their liaison to DANY.
+We assess the research and data capacity of funded projects and provide training in data collection, analysis, and management where necessary.
+We also ensure that funded projects adhere to uniform data collection procedures in order to facilitate evaluation and performance measurement.
+We offer support and guidance throughout the life of projects, making our research staff available to respond to questions, help solve problems as they arise, and ensure that projects are progressing as planned.

 Phase 5: Measuring Progress

-ISLG will measure the performance of funded projects.
+ISLG measures the performance of funded projects.
 Before projects begin, we aim to perform initial measurements in order to establish baselines against which we can compare subsequent data.
-This process will also help us determine project-specific goals and targets, which we will use to track progress once projects have begun.
+This process also helps us determine project-specific goals and targets, which we use to track progress once projects have begun.
 When necessary, separate evaluations of projects will also be funded to support more rigorous evaluation designs.

-In consultation with individual projects, we will develop performance indicators at various levels.
-Process indicators will measure the extent to which funded projects are meeting targets (e.g., adherence to proposed deadlines, development of program curriculum).
-Output indicators will measure the impact of specific activities and interventions (e.g., number of people trained, number of days unemployed, length of stay in detention).
-Outcome indicators will assess overall improvements in the justice system as a result of program activities (e.g., reduced recidivism, reduced use of incarceration).
-We will use a mixed-method approach to collect rich quantitative and qualitative data.
-Quantitative data will be used to assess improvement over time and to synthesize project results, and qualitative data will provide greater context to the findings and complicated factors underlying the project’s operation.
+In consultation with individual projects, we develop performance indicators at various levels.
+Process indicators measure the extent to which funded projects are meeting targets (e.g., adherence to proposed deadlines, development of program curriculum).
+Output indicators measure the impact of specific activities and interventions (e.g., number of people trained, number of days unemployed, length of stay in detention).
+Outcome indicators assess overall improvements in the justice system as a result of program activities (e.g., reduced recidivism, reduced use of incarceration).
+We use a mixed-method approach to collect rich quantitative and qualitative data.
+Quantitative data is used to assess improvement over time and to synthesize project results, and qualitative data provides greater context to the findings and complicated factors underlying the project’s operation.